 The Australian room on the Online Go Server - http://online-go.com/group/261

-The Australia Room on the KGS Go Server is also popular (by Southern Hemisphere standards )- if you'd like to organise online events there, talk to Matthew Crossman (matjet) the room administrator.
+The Australia Room on the KGS Go Server is also going strong - if you'd like to organise online events there, talk to Matthew Crossman (matjet) the room administrator.

 email list ([AusGo]) is for announcements to Australian go players.
 Post anything you think might be interesting - it's moderated to filter out the spam.